Bsenzio/wamg/README.md

 * No hidden dependencies or proprietary binaries are required
 * Given identical inputs and ROM, behavior is *deterministic* across emulators and real hardware

+### Reproducibility Notes

+This project was developed using NESmaker, a proprietary commercial development environment for NES/Famicom games.

+The repository contains:
+- Complete CA65 assembly source code for the Game of Life kernel and gameplay logic
+- NESmaker project files (layouts, metadata, assets) as used in development
+- Compiled ROM (.nes) for immediate execution

+Rebuilding the ROM from source requires:
+- A licensed copy of NESmaker
+- The CC65 toolchain (ca65/ld65)
+- Standard NES development tools

 ## 🛠 Build Requirements

 To rebuild the ROM from source, you will need: